metal3-io/project-infra/jenkins/README.md

 * **/test-ubuntu-integration-main** run integration tests with CAPM3 API version v1beta1 and branch main on Ubuntu
 * **/test-centos-integration-main** run integration tests with CAPM3 API version v1beta1 and branch main on CentOS
+* **/test-ubuntu-integration-release-1-2** run integration tests with CAPM3 API version v1beta1 and branch release-1.2 on Ubuntu
+* **/test-centos-integration-release-1-2** run integration tests with CAPM3 API version v1beta1 and branch release-1.2 on CentOS
 * **/test-ubuntu-integration-release-1-1** run integration tests with CAPM3 API version v1beta1 and branch release-1.1 on Ubuntu
 * **/test-centos-integration-release-1-1** run integration tests with CAPM3 API version v1beta1 and branch release-1.1 on CentOS
 * **/test-ubuntu-integration-release-0-5** run integration tests with CAPM3 API version v1alpha5 and branch release-0.5 on Ubuntu